ibm-cloud-docs/vpc/bs_snapshots_manage.md

 {: #snapshots-remote-copy-create-api}
 {: api}

 You can create a cross-regional copy of a snapshot by making an API call in the target region.
+Specify the CRN of the source snapshot to create a copy in the target region.
+The created snapshot uses the customer-defined encryption key if the CRN of an encryption key was also specified.
+The source snapshot must in Stable status for the copy to be created successfully.
 See the following example, where the target region is us-east and the original snapshot is in us-south.

 ```curl
 POST https://us-east.iaas.cloud.ibm.com/v1/snapshots